 How to make a delicious Pork Nilaga

-You start off by boiling the pork in a pot of water in high-heat.
+You start off by boiling the pork in a pot of water at high heat.
 Watch it for the first 10 minutes so you can remove the scum as it rises on top.
-Cover pot with a lid so that the water will not evaporate while the pork is cooking.
+Cover the pot with a lid so that the water will not evaporate while the pork is cooking.

 Meanwhile, set your kitchen timer for 30 minutes and use the extra minutes in preparing the vegetables.

 Once the pork is fork-tender, add your choice of vegetables starting with the hard ones such as potatoes, carrots, or sweet potatoes.

 When the vegetables are halfway done, season with fish sauce, salt, and pepper.
 That's it!
 Easy peasy!